 This common misunderstanding can be a barrier to people trying to quit.
 Quitting has been clearly shown to improve mental health.

-The mental health benefits of quitting smoking
+Mental health benefits of quitting smoking

-Cutting out smoking improves mood and reduces anxiety.
+Stopping smoking improves mood and reduces anxiety.

 When people stop smoking, they:

-• reduce levels of anxiety, depression and stress
+- reduce levels of anxiety, depression and stress

-• feel better about themselves
+- feel better about themselves

-• feel more in control
+- feel more in control

-• can get better quality sleep
+- can get better quality sleep

-Stopping smoking can help reduce symptoms of anxiety disorder and depression by as much as treatment with antidepressants.
+Stopping smoking can help reduce symptoms of anxiety disorder and depression as much as treatment with antidepressants.

-Smokers with mental health issues
+Smokers with mental health difficulties

 Smoking has negative effects on mood.
 But it also interferes with the way some antipsychotic medicines and antidepressants work - smokers may need higher doses.

-After quitting, smokers with mental health issues:
+After quitting, smokers with mental health difficulties:

-• are likely to feel much calmer and more positive
+- are likely to feel much calmer and more positive

-• may need a lower dosage of some medicines
+- may need a lower dosage of some medicines

 Prepare to quit

-If you take antipsychotic medicines or antidepressants, they may need to change the amount you take.
+Talk to your GP or psychiatrist before you try to quit.
+If you take antipsychotic medicines or antidepressants, they may need to change the amount or dose you take.

 Get the support you need to stop smoking

-• daily texts and emails if you want them
+- daily supportive texts and emails

-Stop smoking clinics provide 1-to-1 and group support.
 You can also get help from your mental health support team, GP, public health nurse (PHN) or psychiatrist.

 Find your local stop smoking clinic